-For other pages than your website’s homepage, you must follow pretty much the model applied by most websites: use a large featured image like we did her, a bold and large title, and your content (article, news, post, etc.) Make sure to use our aforementioned advice on the formatting of the text and the illustrations you should use!
+For other pages than your website’s homepage, you must follow pretty much the model applied by most websites: use a large featured image as we did her, a bold and large title, and your content (article, news, post, etc.) Make sure to use our aforementioned advice on the formatting of the text and the illustrations you should use!

 What Pages Should Be On a Dog Breeder Website?

-Now we know what principles, structure and layout each of your pages should follow, we need to see what pages should be published and available.
+Now we know what principles, structure, and layout each of your pages should follow, we need to see what pages should be published and available.
 There are basic ones (homepage, about us page, contact us, etc.) but you can also provide a lot more value to your visitors without having to face a too heavy workload!

 Your visitors will usually land here so give extra care to everything presented on this page.
 Each part must be important enough to be featured here and invite the user to click and browse through your other pages.

 Ideally, you want a short page, without too much content, quite clean.
-A good homepage, for example is Glennvine Rottweilers’ homepage.
+A good homepage, for example, is Glennvine Rottweilers’ homepage.
 There is enough content to captivate you, but not enough for you to just leave the website.
 You definitely want to click on the other pages to know more.
-Eventually, if the content offered on the other pages appeal to you, you may want to contact and enquire about a puppy.
+Eventually, if the content offered on the other pages appeals to you, you may want to contact and enquire about a puppy.

-About Us, Background and History
+About Us, Background, and History

 - who is the person or team looking after the dogs?